OpenSidewalks/osm-tasking-manager2/IMPORTING.md

 ### Check out a task on the tasking manager

- * Tasks will be available on **[http://labuildingsimport.com](http://labuildingsimport.com)**.
+ * Tasks will be available on **[http://tasks.opensidewalks.com](http://tasks.opensidewalks.com)**.
- * Priority: we are working on Los Angeles City first, which is broken down by census block groups.
+ * Priority: we are working on the City of Seattle first, which is broken down by census block groups.
 Each task performed is one block group within the city boundaries.
  * Why?
 Because different parts of the county have different data problems to watch out for.
 If we all run into the same problems at the same time, it will be easier for us to help each other and improve the processing scripts and the import workflow.

 ## Import workflow

-### Download and install the auto-tools plugin
- * The good folks at Mapbox created a plugin to merge building shapes sliced by parcel boundaries.
-You can [find it here](https://github.com/mapbox/auto-tools).

 ### Activating JOSM Remote Control
  * Open JOSM and activate JOSM Remote Control.
 In the JOSM menu, for Windows, select **Edit > Preferences...** or press `F12`.
 For Mac, select **JOSM > Preferences...** or press, `⌘,`.